chukshon/Transaction_history/README.md

 1. Date formatter: This is used to format raw date strings to year.
 It takes a raw date string and converts it to a year.

 2. Year Grouping: This function takes in an array of data and groups it by year.

+## `Improvement Suggestion`

+I'll suggest a pagination or load more button is added to each date group there by limiting the amount of data shown to just 5-7 transaction history per date group.
+This way, a user gets to see more transaction history by clicking the load more button or paginating